Agents

 • Evaluating only final answers.
 A correct reply can hide a wrong tool call, leaked policy path, or unnecessary paid API hop.

 • No ownership for handoffs.
-If two agents can both delegate, create one span field that names the responsible next owner.
+If two agents can both delegate, create one span attribute that names the responsible next owner.

 • Ignoring negative routes.
 Test which tool the agent should not call for common intents, not only the happy path.